D.C. in the NLCS? Hobbled Nats face great expectations at trade deadline

 With a mammoth lead in a putrid division, the Washington Nationals are sitting pretty -- at least as far as making the playoffs is concerned.
 As for the whole advancing thing, that's another story, a story with an ending that could very well hinge on the health of Stephen Strasburg.

-As of now, the Nats are saying that Strasburg, who exited Sunday's start early due to nerve impingement in his right forearm, doesn't have any structural damage and might be fine to make his next scheduled start on Saturday.
+As of now, the Nats are saying that Strasburg, who exited Sunday's start early because of nerve impingement in his right forearm, doesn't have any structural damage and might be fine to make his next scheduled start on Saturday.
 If that's the case, and if Strasburg can manage to stay healthy down the stretch, it's a huge boost to Washington's chances of winning a playoff series for the first time since coming to D.C.

 If he can't, then the Nationals' odds undoubtedly take a hit.
 Regardless, Strasburg's news raises the following question: With five days left before the trade deadline, what (if anything) does general manager Mike Rizzo need to do to get his club over the hump?